The most expensive men’s suits belong to the world of the famous and the super-rich.

-Brioni suits are made in the company factory in Italy and are almost entirely handmade.
-With over thirty pieces of proprietary detailing, a typical outfit comes with cashmere lined collars and double stitched buttonholes.
+The Brioni suits are made in the company factory in Italy and are almost entirely handmade.
+With over thirty proprietary detailing pieces, a typical outfit comes with cashmere lined collars and double stitched buttonholes.

 Brioni’s motto is “To Be One of a Kind,” and they certainly live up to the claim.
 They use special luxury fabrics and services that most other luxury brands wouldn’t dream of.

 For instance, the Brioni Vanquish II suit is made from a rare mix of truly decadent fibers.
-The suits are limited to just one hundred and fifty of each line, which only adds to the sheer elitism of the suits.
+The suits are limited to just one hundred and fifty of each line, which only adds to the suits’ sheer elitism.

 The company also strives to bring younger suit wearers on board.
 Brioni launched the Senato, for example, a narrow cut suit with no pleats in the pants, with great appeal for younger wearers.

 Keep in mind that this is not a list in some specific order.
 It’s just a personal choice of my favorite suit brands.

 When it comes to men’s suits, Tom Ford is a master of designs.
 Tom Ford suits have always been considered a step forward in the fashion world, and I couldn’t agree less.